Generic Name: bimatoprost ophthalmic (bih MAT o prost)

 Do not use the eye drops if the liquid has changed colors or has particles in it.
 Call your pharmacist for new medicine.

-Store this medicine in a refrigerator or at room temperature, away from moisture and heat.
-Do not freeze.
+Store this medicine at cool room temperature, away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?

 Skip the missed dose and use the medicine at the next regularly scheduled time.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 An overdose of bimatoprost ophthalmic is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 What should I avoid while using bimatoprost ophthalmic?

 Avoid using too much of this medicine, which can actually make it less effective in lowering the pressure inside the eye.